12 Fall Exterior Home Maintenance Tips

-Make sure all the water is drained from the pipes, if not; the water can freeze up and damage the pipes.
+Make sure all the water is drained from the pipes.
+It it is not, the water can freeze up and damage the pipes.
 Wrap water pipes that run along exterior walls with heating tape.
 It will save energy and prevent them from freezing.

 11. Inspect gutters and downspouts.

 Have a professional out and inspect your gutters.
-Have them clean out accumulated debris and leaves and check to make sure it’s all installed correctly and still firmly attached.
+Have them clean out accumulated debris and leaves and check to ensure it’s all installed correctly and still firmly attached.

 Now is a good time to install gutter guards if you haven’t already.